illtellyoulater/SimSWAP-docker/README.md

 **Docker image for SimSwap - https://github.com/neuralchen/simswap**

-1. download the dockerfile for the simswap version you want to build:

-Use `dockerfile-for-v1-cpufix` for first version with CPU patch
+1. download the dockerfile for the simswap version you want to build: use `dockerfile-for-v1-cpufix` for first version with CPU patch

 or